 When Will Cars Land at Magic Kingdom Open?

 When you bring this all together, a 2028 debut is a “fantasy” at this point.
-It would require the ground to be in a workable state by early 2025 (I’m already writing this in February 2025, so….) and the project to move at a timeline comfortably between the speeds of Tropical Americas and Galaxy’s Edge.
+It would require the ground to be in a workable state by early 2025 (it wasn’t) and the project to move at a timeline comfortably between the speeds of Tropical Americas and Galaxy’s Edge.
 Realistically, this is much more of a “tomorrow” thing (I’m trying too hard, sorry)—I’m looking for a 2029 or 2030 debut.

 Where Will Disney World’s Cars Land Be Located?